-Other income in restricted funds includes the transfer of £100k from Dormers Wells Junior and Dormers Wells Infant School into Dormers Wells High School for Trust intercompany recharges, as well as staff insurance claim reimbursements, trip income and Advanced Maths Premium funding.
+Other income in restricted funds includes the transfer of £76k from Dormers Wells Junior and Dormers Wells Infant School into Dormers Wells High School for Trust intercompany recharges. £51k for mass covid testing funding, £30k for the summer school funding accrual and £30k for trip and placement reimbursements.

 Dormers Wells High School is a PFI school, which was commissioned during the Governments Building Schools for the Future (BSF) project for schools.
 Therefore, most of the furniture, fixtures and building assets are under the PFI contract and will be life cycled through the life of this contract.
 The PFI contract commenced in September 2012 and will terminate on 31st March 2038.
 There are two buildings outside of the PFI contract, which the school maintains.
+The PFI contract costs increase each year in line with RPIX.